github/libprojfs/docs/build-install.md

 wait for a keypress to exit.
-The example below assumes that you have compiled libprojfs but not installed it, and that you supplied an `-Wl,-R/path/to/libfuse/lib` option in `LDFLAGS` when building libprojfs, so that the location of your modified libfuse is in the runtime library search path of `libprojfs.so`.
+The example below assumes that you have compiled libprojfs but not installed it, and that you supplied an `-Wl,-R/path/to/libfuse/lib` option in `LDFLAGS` when building libprojfs, so that the location of FUSE 3 is in the runtime library search path of `libprojfs.so`.
 ```
 $ LD_LIBRARY_PATH=/path/to/libprojfs/lib/.libs \